Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Fintech

 It was founded in 2006 by Hamish Edwards and Rod Drury.
-It has 6 offices in Australia, and 3 offices in New Zealand, the UK, the US, and New York respectively.
+It has 6 offices in Australia and three offices in New Zealand, the UK, the US, and New York, respectively.
 (Source: Wikipedia)

 “Xero doesn’t look like it’s slowing down anytime soon.
 It just announced in October 2021 its plans to reveal more design and tech updates in the course of 6 months for its bookkeepers and accountants to be able to unearth data and insights for more winnings.”